Plant NATIVE! with a ‘Pocket Prairie’

 What: Pocket Prairie (N): A compact planting of grasses and wildflowers edged to please community lawn standards and attract wildlife.

 Why: The native prairies of Ohio are biodiverse ecosystems that provide ample sources of food and habitat for many different species.
 From butterflies to mink and everything in-between, these wildflower rich grasslands are crucial to migratory and resident species of all kinds.
 By adding small pocket-sized versions to your classic green lawn, you will help expand the presence of this important ecosystem.

 Prairies are quite self-sufficient.
 Once established, they require very little annual care and are an excellent way to create beautiful native lawns on a financial and physical budget.
 That means you're simultaneously creating a more productive yard and cutting down on your summer maintenance all at once!

 Pocket Prairies are also a fantastic introduction to gardening and using native plants.
 They allow even the most beginner of gardener to create the first step towards a more visually pleasing homescape.
 We highly recommend surrounding your prairie with more interesting native plant arrangements, bird baths, insect houses, and more!

-Learn how to create your own native wildflower-filled, pollinator friendly, pocket-sized prairie in your own yard.
-Any successful home landscaping requires a little bit of planning.
-Join us as we dive into the many ways to design and sow your own prairie from seed and plug plants.
+If you’re interested in creating your own native wildflower-filled, pollinator-friendly, pocket-sized prairie in your own yard, this class is the first step.
+Join us as we dive into the many ways to prepare your site and plant for success.
+Come prepared for open discussion and a short hike.
 Preregistration required.
 Member adult $10; nonmember adult $20 (includes daily admission).